Capability 11 · Lead Others

 - The formal calls — the no, the review, the salary conversation — get made cleanly instead of avoided.

 Managing people is an honour.
-The most meaningful part of my own startup journey wasn't the product or the fundraise — it was the lives changed by being a good boss and building a good environment.
-Whatever happens to your startup, giving good people real opportunities and space to grow changes lives.
-And the day-to-day leverage point is smaller than it sounds: knowing which of four hats — coach, mentor, empower, manager — this person, in this moment, actually needs.
+That's worth saying plainly before any framework, because most founders meet management as a source of dread — the 1:1s squeezed between sprints, the hard conversation rehearsed at midnight and postponed again.
+The most meaningful part of my own startup journey wasn't the product or the fundraise; it was the lives changed by being a good boss and building an environment where good people could grow.
+Whatever happens to your startup, giving smart people real opportunities and real room to grow changes their lives.
+It's also scary the first time, and it should be — it's a real responsibility, and nobody trains you for it.

 What you can do right now